* This is the Professional Version. *

 Two-dimensional (cross-sectional) echocardiography is most commonly used; contrast and spectral Doppler echocardiography provide additional information.
 Three-dimensional echocardiography is particularly useful in evaluating the mitral valve apparatus for surgical correction.

-Contrast echocardiography is 2-dimensional TTE done while agitated saline is rapidly injected into the cardiac circulation.
+Contrast echocardiography is 2-dimensional TTE done while agitated saline (or another ultrasonographic contrast agent) is rapidly injected into the cardiac circulation.
 Agitated saline develops microbubbles, which produce a cloud of echoes in the right cardiac chambers and which, if a septal defect is present, appear on the left side of the heart.
-Usually, the microbubbles do not traverse the pulmonary capillary bed; however, one agent, sonicated albumin microbubbles, can do so and can enter left heart structures after IV injection.
+Usually, the microbubbles do not traverse the pulmonary capillary bed; however, one agent, sonicated albumin microbubbles, can do so and can enter left heart structures after IV injection and can therefore be used to delineate the heart chambers, especially the left ventricle.

 Spectral Doppler echocardiography can record velocity, direction, and type of blood flow.
 This technique is useful for detecting abnormal blood flow (eg, due to regurgitant lesions) or velocity (eg, due to stenotic lesions).
 Spectral Doppler echocardiography does not provide spatial information about the size or shape of the heart or its structures.